Animated Objects

 Useful if you want to attach a clone of multiple objects to the rig for an animation. (jump to "folder" finished product)

-2. Repeat the "basepart, model, tool" process for all the animatedObjects that you want to be attached at the same time.
+animatedObjectsthat you want to be attached at the same time. - (optional) Configure your

 "folder" finished product: